 The main office in Peabody 107 is open from 8:00 am to 5:00 pm, Monday through Friday.
-This office houses the Head of the Department and two staff workers-the Business Manager and an Administrative Assistant.
-The Business Manager handles financial matters for the Department, and also serves as the assistant for the Graduate Coordinator.
+This office houses the Head of the Department and one staff worker-the Administrative Assistant.
 The Administrative Assistant handles many administrative matters, including clearing students for registration, and serves as the assistant for the Undergraduate Coordinator.
-The Head handles all top level administrative matters for the Department, including hiring part-time and temporary teachers, making teaching assignments, and supervising the office staff and the rest of the faculty.
+The department is also supported by a Business Manager who handles financial matters for the Department, and serves as the assistant for the Graduate Coordinator.
+The Head handles all top-level administrative matters for the Department, including hiring part-time and temporary teachers, making teaching assignments, and supervising the office staff and the rest of the faculty.
 The Department also has an IT Manager who maintains the computer equipment.
 The IT Manager does not have an office in the Department, but can be contacted by the office staff if problems arise.